microsoft/TableProvider/README.md

     - CSV (csv): Outputs the table in Comma-Separated Values format, a common format for data exchange.

-### Table Provider Demo
-You can run the demo under the test folder
+## Usage

-## Introduction for usage(Two ways)
+## Introduction for Usage (Two Ways)
 ### Way1 - Python Package
 #### Python Package Install
-- You can install table provider as python package under the dist directory under the python directory.
+- You can install table provider as a Python package under the dist directory under the python directory.
-- You can follow the instruction below to install the table_provider
+- You can follow the instructions below to install the table_provider
 ```shell
 conda create --name table_provider python=3.10
 conda activate table_provider